Praesagia

 Who are we and what is the purpose of this privacy policy?

-- For customers in Great Britain (England, Scotland, Wales), the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018 apply;
+Our data processing is done in accordance with the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018.

-This privacy policy will explain how our organisation uses the personal information we collect from you when you use our website or our platforms.
+This privacy policy will explain how we use the personal information we collect from you when you use our website or our platforms.
 It also sets out your legal rights.

 Topics: